MrMarble/vscode-search-provider/README.md

 ## Features

-- Supports GNOME Shell 45 - 46
+- Supports GNOME Shell 45 - 46 (and possibly newer versions)
 - List all your local VSCode workspaces
 - List all your remote VSCode projects